Understanding Our Fungal Foes

 - When It Hits: Favors high humidity and can be a recurring nuisance on susceptible species.

-- Action Tip: Regular inspection and prompt removal of infected leaves can curb its progress.
+- Action Tips: Regular inspection and prompt removal of infected leaves can curb its progress.
+When selecting plants, choose resistant cultivars.

 Strategies for Control